In order to transfer to/from UIU Fayette, UIU Malaysia, UIU Kong Kong and UIU Vietnam, please submit the following documents:

 International students must submit financial documents as evidence of the ability to pay all fees and expenses for one full year.
 All financial documents must be originals (no faxes, scans or copies will be accepted), in English and no older than six months.
 Please see the Financial Requirements Form to determine how much the financial statements must show.

 If you will be supported by a family member or another person, you must also submit the Affidavit of Support.

 Once ready, please mail or drop off all of the original documents listed above (no copies) to the appropriate contact:

 Available courses at the Fayette campus can be found online.

 Only students who will be attending the Fayette campus for more than one (1) year are eligible to pursue an internship.

-UIU has two scholarships available for students transferring to the Fayette campus from UIU Malaysia and UIU Hong Kong:
+UIU has two scholarships available for students transferring to the Fayette campus from UIU Malaysia, UIU Hong Kong and UIU Vietnam:

 *UIU Malaysia students: If you have completed 11 credit hours or less at the time of application, the SEGi CGPA alone will be used for calculating the scholarship.
 If a student has completed 12 or more credit hours at the time of application, the UIU Malaysia CGPA alone will be used for calculating the scholarship.
 If you have any questions, please send an e-mail to firstname.lastname@example.org.